m13253/libWinTF8/Readme.md

 ## Compiling

-You need a C++ 11 compatible compiler (GCC / Clang / MSVC preferred) and CMake to build this library.
+You need a C++ 11 compliant compiler (GCC / Clang) or MSVC (at least version 12, that is Visual Studio 2013) and CMake to build this library.

 On POSIX compatible systems with GCC toolchain, run `./configure && make` to build it.

-On Windows with MSVC toolchain, generate a project from `CMakeLists.txt` and build it.
+On Windows with MSVC toolchain, generate a Visual Studio solution from `CMakeLists.txt` and build it.

+Considering the C++ ABI compatibility issue, it is recommended to use the same compiler to build libWinTF8 as well as other parts of your software.

 ## Usage